Louvain-la-Neuve: The 24 heures vélo

-The starting concept was simple, to race for 24 hours on a bike.
-Nowadays, competitors are separated in three categories: Racers, that race seriously; folk bikes, including decorated bikes and home built contraptions; and charity racers raising money for humanitarian causes.
+The starting concept was simple: to race for 24 hours on a bike.
+Nowadays, competitors are separated in three categories: racers, that race seriously; folk bikes, including decorated bikes and home built contraptions; and charity racers raising money for humanitarian causes.

 The festival is an occasion for the numerous student associations in the town to compete in building silly bikes, set up some related activity, or simply provide beer and music to the tens of thousands of students coming from all over Belgium.

-In the morning, the activities end with a concert by some famous singer in the main square.
+In the morning, the activities end with a concert by a famous singer in the main square.

 This event gives a hint at how student life and traditions have developed on the newly born campus, reviving some long lost customs as the traditional Catholic Belgian students hat, the calotte.

-The 24 hours have also been at the center of some more political issues.
+The ride has also been at the center of some more political issues.
 In 1999 it was cancelled due to the death of a drunken student who had fallen from the dalle in 1998.
-This happened again at the 2006 edition when a student was found dead in the early morning in the streets of "the dalle".
-The event was also threatened in 2005 and 2006 because of a student associations strike and other organisation problems.
+This happened again at the 2006 edition, when a student was found dead in the early morning in the streets of the dalle.
+The event was also threatened in 2005 and 2006 because of a student association strike and other organisation problems.